chahid001/Inception-of-Things/README.md

 **Bonus**

-same thing as Part 3.
-You need to create a Gitlab repository and add the runner token to your values.yaml before starting setup.sh
+the same thing as Part 3, plus you need to create a Gitlab repository and add the runner token to your values.yaml before starting setup.sh